Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-In Sanskrit, it is called shatmuli, meaning "a plant with 100 roots."
-It is also called the Queen of Herbs in ayurveda.
+Sanskrit name: Shatmuli, meaning "a plant with 100 roots."
+It is also called the Queen of Herbs in Ayurvedic medicine.

-- Asparagus is a low calorie vegetable having just 20 calories per 100 grams.
+- Asparagus is a low-calorie vegetable with just 20 calories per 100 grams.
 It has almost no fat and is free of cholesterol.
-The low calorie content makes it a negative calorie vegetable, as more calories are burnt in digesting it than what is gained from consuming it.
+The low-calorie content makes it a negative calorie vegetable; you burn more calories digesting it than you gained from consuming it.

-- It contains the very beneficial and unique carbohydrate inulin which has a major health benefits.
+- Asparagus contains the carbohydrate inulin which has major health benefits.

-- Asparagus is a rich source of folates (13% DV in 100 grams) which is a very vital nutrient for a growing fetus.
+- It is a rich source of folates (13% DV in 100 grams), a vital nutrient for a growing baby.

-- It contains all the important B-complex vitamins including niacin, pantothenic acid, pyridoxine, riboflavin, and thiamine, that are needed in many metabolic and enzymatic processes.
+- It contains all the important B-complex vitamins, including niacin, pantothenic acid, pyridoxine, riboflavin, and thiamine.
+These are needed for many metabolic and enzymatic processes.

-- Vitamin K is found in very good quantities (35% RDA/100 grams) which is especially helpful in ensuring brain and bone health, apart from ensuring normal blood clotting.
+- Vitamin K is found in very good quantities (35% RDA/100 grams).
+This nutrient is especially helpful in ensuring brain and bone health and ensuring normal blood clotting.

 - Various minerals like calcium, manganese, phosphorus, selenium, and zinc are found in fair amounts, while copper and iron are in good amounts.

-- Contains about 4% potassium and almost no sodium which makes it good for those with hypertension.
+- Asparagus contains about 4% potassium and almost no sodium, which makes it good for those with hypertension.

 Nutrition value per 100 grams/ORAC value 2150